Rheumatoid arthritis can cause inflammation and pain in the joints, including the spine and hips. This can lead to back pain and stiffness.

 For example, yoga or tai chi can increase flexibility, balance, and stability while also reducing stress levels.
 Water exercises such as swimming or aerobics may also ease stiffness and pain while improving range of motion.

 While there is no cure for RA, doctors can prescribe medications to slow its progression and recommend surgeries that can prevent severe complications due to RA-related spine damage.

-Anyone with RA who experiences back pain should talk to their doctor or rheumatologist as the pain may be related to RA.
+Anyone with RA who experiences back pain should talk with their doctor or rheumatologist because the pain may be related to RA.